MicahThePro/The-Matrix-Animation-in-HTML/README.md

 ## Setup

-1. Clone the repository
+1. Click the link at the top
-2. Open [index.html](index.html) in a web browser
+2. Enjoy pure matrixness

 ## How It Works